 - Background checks are conducted on Church personnel who have contact with children.

-- Children have been equipped with the skills to help them protect themselves from abuse.
+- Over 4.5 million children have been equipped with the skills to help them protect themselves from abuse.

 - All seven Michigan dioceses have Safe Environment Coordinators who are assuring ongoing compliance with the Charter for the Protection of Children and Young People (Charter).